Gothic-Modding-Community/gmc/docs/blog/posts/tutorials/how_to_write_blog_posts.md

 the content is roughly ~140 characters, which is a bit wide.
 This Markdown file uses a 100-character limit.
 Keep things reasonable and use the same width throughout the file.

+### Use alternative link definitions

+To add to the previous point, when using the normal Markdown link definitions like `[text](url)` you will run into problems with too long lines.
+To mitigate that, define links before the next heading using this syntax: `[text]: url`.
+Then you can organically use the `[text]` in your parahraph and it will be converted to an URL.

 ### Don't be lazy when a name conflict occurs

 If there isn't any better alternative you can add a lazy `-2` at the end of the name, but for better search-ability your name should be distinct in some way.
 For example an image with a success message `result.png` can be quite common, so prepend a slug `blender_modifier_result.png` or the slug of the blog post you're writing.

+### Add a H2 Comments heading at the bottom

+This will add an TOC element for users to easily skip the post and read the comments.
+The RSS plugin also expects that this heading exists.

+## Comments

+Let us know what you think about those restrictions!